fionicholas/movieapp-retrofit/README.md

 # movieapp-retrofit
-Movie App From API Themoviedb
+Movie App Retrofit is Catalogue Movie From API Themoviedb

+- Retrofit for library networking
+- Sqlite for save favorite movie to your phones
+- Content Provider
+- Notification when movies release